-- 10.1 The requirement for the award of a Postgraduate Diploma is an average of Grade D in 120 credits, with not less than 80 of these credits at Grade D or above. - 10.2 The requirement for the award of a Postgraduate Certificate is an average of Grade D in 60 credits, with not less than 40 of these credits at Grade D or above. - 10.3 These awards may be granted with Merit or Distinction according to the criteria specified in §9.2 and §9.3 above.
+- 10.1 The requirement for the award of a Postgraduate Diploma is a grade point average of 9 (equivalent to grade D) in 120 credits, with not less than 80 of these credits at grade D or above. - 10.2 The requirement for the award of a Postgraduate Certificate is a grade point average of 9 (equivalent to grade D) in 60 credits, with not less than 40 of these credits at grade D or above. - 10.3 These awards may be granted with Merit or Distinction according to the criteria specified in §9.2 and §9.3 above.

-11. Degrees8 to which these Regulations Apply
+11. Degrees 14 to which these Regulations Apply